INDEINS/DENV-OUTBREAK/README.md

 # DENV-OUTBREAK
-**Genomic surveillance for Dengue peruvian outbreaks**
+**Genomic surveillance of Dengue outbreaks in Peru**

 ## Introduction
-**Genomic epidemiology** help to undestand the populations dinamics changes that occur in pathogens related to new outbreaks of **dengue virus**.
+**Genomic epidemiology** help to understand the populations dinamics changes that occur in pathogens related to new outbreaks of **dengue virus**.

 The recent Dengue outbreak in the summer of 2023 most likely began around December 2022, and the causal lineages may have been circulating in the **Peruvian population** for some years.
 For public health decisions, it is critical to identify, investigate, disclose, and share genetic information.

 ## Scope
-**INDE lab from INS (Instituto Nacional de Salud) detected a lack knowledge related to lineage reports** for dengue virus.
-In sense, this github **has been created to permit difussing, discuss and propossed more strengh genomic surveillance of dengue** with the scientific community.
+**INDE lab from INS (Instituto Nacional de Salud) detected a lack of information and reports related to dengue virus lineages.
+This github repository **has been created to permit difussing, discuss and propossed more strengh genomic surveillance of dengue** with the scientific community.
+It contains annoated trees (nextstrain) focused on genomes sequenced in Peru in an international context at the province level.
+It allows the user to check for local and foreign genetic connections.

-## Nextstrain (Phylogeographics Reconstruction)
+## Nextstrain (Phylogeographic Reconstructions)

 ***Dengue 1 surveillance 2023***   :link:[View interactive Phylogenetics](https://nextstrain.org/community/PHYLODENV/DENV-PHYLO/denv.1)
 ![den_1](https://github.com/INDEINS/DENV-OUTBREAK/assets/138617344/b53609f6-1171-4690-a9dd-af7f4c0b343a)